Dateline: Bogota, Colombia

 One of the contributing factors that brought me to buy my own house was that I wanted to create a great environment for myself.
 That may not sound like real estate advice if you look at it from an investment standpoint, but once you realize that how you invest in yourself, your environment, and your lifestyle will deeply impact your happiness and productivity, it’s easy to see the connection.

 When my wife and I were in Bogota, Colombia this time last year, we had just begun renovating the place we bought, so we had to stay in a hotel.
 As we would go out and do our own things throughout the day, we found that we both separately went to the new apartment to sit by the window and look out of it.
 Even with just a few things in place, it already felt nice and homey.
-It was turning into a place we wanted to be.
+It was turning into the place we wanted to be.

 By investing in your own real estate, you can have control to create an environment that will feel like home.
 You don’t have this kind of control when you live in a rental or stay at a hotel or Airbnb.